karmab/nuages/README.md

     yum -y install Django14 Django-south python-paramiko

+    if you ll use a postgresql DB

+    yum -y install python-psycopg2

     edit $NUAGES_PATH/nuages/settings.py to reflect correct DB information.You can either use postgresql as i do or simply set sqlite3 ( in that case, change name of the sqlite file, for instance to nuages.sqlite)

     create django tables.create superuser when asked for: